I Wanted the Best

 - SF had one men’s store that experts felt had the best clothes in the US.
 I found that was true and bought all of my clothes there.

 - And while we’re at it, why not get some good mentors?
 I had a few.
 They were truly the best.
 One gave me a spiritual life and another helped my career path.
 Invaluable.
 Both are listed in the only book I wrote: A Fool’s Errand — Why Your Goals Are Falling Short and What You Can Do About It.
 Published in January, 2021.
-That book will give you a different side of me for the first 35 years.
+That book gives a different side of me for the first 35 years.
 Let’s just say that I was a failure.
 But that’s another story.
 A good story as it turns out.

 - I felt the same way about travel.
 I couldn’t afford to travel the way I wanted until I was in my mid-thirties.
 But from then on my goal was two European trips per year and I wanted to stay and eat at… Well, you know.